felurye/links-uteis/automacao-de-teste.md

 Dessa forma, as necessidades reais do usuário são descritas.
 Selenium WebDriver é uma ferramenta que simula ações do usuário em navegadores web.
 Este artigo descreve como usar o Cucumber, juntamente com Selenium WebDriver para implementar testes automatizados com alto valor de negócio e de baixa manutenção.*

+### [#](https://www.guru99.com/xpath-selenium.html) XPath in Selenium WebDriver: Complete Tutorial para aplicativos web

+**Previa:**
+>*In Selenium automation, if the elements are not found by the general locators like id, class, name, etc. then XPath is used to find an element on the web page.
+In this tutorial, we will learn about the xpath and different XPath expression to find the complex or dynamic elements, whose attributes changes dynamically on refresh or any operations.*

 _______________________________
 ## Vídeos/Palestras